Tristannn1337/Ivory/README.md

 final_operator_balance = withdrawal_balance - final_bond_value
 ```

 ### Bond Renewal
--   Renewal proposals may only be put up for a vote by the operator.
--   May only occur before `maturity - GRACE_PERIOD - 14 days` and pass before `maturity - GRACE_PERIOD`.
+-   All bonds default to being `renewable`.
+-   A bondholder who wishes to liquidate must submit a transaction to change the NFT's state to `unrenewable`.
+-   Bond state is locked starting at `maturity - grace_period` and may only unlock after `maturity + grace_period` if the locked state is `renewable`.
+-   An operator may, at any time, choose to recover the NFT by paying for it directly.
+The recovery cost is equal to...

+-   There's nothing wrong with an operator proposing a renewal and immediately buying out all the bondholders.
--   A bondholder who rejects the proposal may be bought out by the node operator.
+-   A bondholder who rejects the proposal may be bought out by the node operator for the expected value at maturity of the bondholder's portion.

 ## 2. Ivory Bazaar